 The Business Transcription Process

-Although it sounds simple, business transcription goes beyond listening and typing simultaneously.
+Although it may sound simple, business transcription involves more than just listening and typing simultaneously.
 So, before we get into the nitty-gritty of things, let’s dive into the nuances of the business transcription process.

 Step | Description | Tools/Requirements |